Research Expansion Funds Grant Program

 - The following items are unlikely to be funded unless specifically justified: computers; equipment, unless it has a direct and clearly explained relation to the proposed project; post-production costs of books, articles or other creative activities; travel to professional conferences regularly attended by the applicant.

-Applicants should submit the following as a single PDF document, which will be distributed to external reviewers and REF Grant Review Committee members.
-Attach to the “Required Program Document” section of the ePCF.
+Applicants should upload the following as a single PDF document, which will be distributed to external reviewers and REF Grant Review Committee members.

 - A budget, including budget notes or a narrative explaining budget items.